andreas-pattichis/Side-Channel-and-Fault-Injection-Attacks-on-Cryptographic-Systems/README.md

 # Side-Channel and Fault Injection Attacks on Cryptographic Systems

-This repository contains comprehensive implementations and analyses of various physical attacks on cryptographic systems, including template attacks, deep learning-based side-channel analysis, and fault injection attacks.
+This repository contains implementations and analyses of various physical attacks on cryptographic systems, including template attacks, deep learning-based side-channel analysis, and fault injection attacks.

 ## Contents